LegendOfCatBro/obamabot/README.md

 -react to your messages with images or text

--(WIP) give roles when a message is reacted on/on join
+-give roles when a message is reacted on

 -make me feel good about myself